Simplicity Investment Funds Review

 - Simplicity's ideology is to invest in index funds and deliver investors market returns.
 If you're wanting a fund manager who actively invests anticipating to beat the market, Simplicity is not for you.

-5 Things to Know About the Simplicity Investment Funds
+Must-Know Facts about the Simplicity Investment Funds

 The performance of most of the investment funds will largely depend on the movements of sharemarketsWith the exception of the NZ Bond fund, all the investment funds follow the New Zealand, Australian and/or overseas sharemarkets.
 Because of this, the day-to-day is not important, but rather the year-on-year return.
 New Zealand markets may not be volatile, but that's not the story overseas.
 Because the funds follow an index, the companies invested in are profit-orientated.